titoditomartin/OOP-Final-Project/README.md

 ![WhatsApp Image 2023-06-06 at 10 49 59](https://github.com/titoditomartin/OOP-Final-Project/assets/114073725/19d16c32-9606-492b-878e-88ea4361ed1f)

 # Implementation in the Code
-For a short explanation, the game follows a basic game loop structure where the game state is updated, collisions are checked, and objects are rendered on the screen.
+For a short explanation, the code implements a basic version of the Pong game using Java and Swing library.
+The game follows a basic game loop structure where the game state is updated, collisions are checked, and objects are rendered on the screen.
 The loop runs at approximately 60 frames per second, ensuring smooth animation.
 The paddles are controlled by player input through keyboard events, allowing them to move up and down.
 The ball moves in a random direction initially and bounces off the paddles and the top/bottom edges of the window.
 The score is incremented when the ball goes past the paddles, and new paddles and ball are created.
 The score is displayed on the screen, with player 1 on the left and player 2 on the right.

 For a more detailed information regarding the codes,